-Australia, where I am from (see F. Essay 49 for a biography of Jeremy by Professor Harry Prosen), has been—at least up until recent times when communication technology especially, but also immigration and multiculturalism, have ended our isolation and spread ‘alienation’ everywhere here as well—just such a ‘shining land…where so much strength is still untouched’.
+Australia, where I am from (see for a biography of Jeremy by Professor Harry Prosen), has been—at least up until recent times when communication technology especially, but also immigration and multiculturalism, have ended our isolation and spread ‘alienation’ everywhere here as well—just such a ‘shining land…where so much strength is still untouched’.
 As the renowned English author D.H.
 Lawrence said in his 1923 novel Kangaroo, ‘You feel free in Australia… There is a great relief in the atmosphere, a relief from tension, from pressure.
-An absence of control or will or form [oppression, intimidation and terror from overly embattled, overly-hungry-for-success, out-of-control egos—see chapter 8:16D of FREEDOM].
+An absence of control or will or form [oppression, intimidation and terror from overly embattled, overly-hungry-for-success, out-of-control egos—see ].
 The sky is open above you, and the air is open around you’ (p.15 of 428).
 And, in fact, ‘courage and contemplation’ have been able to ‘live in harmony’ here ‘just long enough to prepare the fruit’, to find, and present in FREEDOM, the understanding of the human condition that saves the human race!
 And, moreover, the anticipation of this dreamed-of breakthrough occurring here has been very strong in Australian mythology.